Jad Abou Ali ’26

 Chemical Engineering, Concentration in Energy

-Advisor: Martin Bazant, Professor of Chemical Engineering and Mathematics, Department of Chemical Engineering
+Advisor: Martin Bazant, Professor of Chemical Engineering and Mathematics, Chemical Engineering

-Direct Supervisor: Yash Samantaray, Graduate Student, Department of Chemical Engineering
+Direct Supervisor: Yash Samantaray, Graduate Student, Chemical Engineering

 Sponsor: Friends of MITEI UROP